AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/setup-overview.md

 {{limited-availability-release-note}}

 The setup section in Adobe Real-Time CDP Collaboration provides a centralized workspace for managing your account's settings and configurations.
-Use the guides below to learn how to configure your account, source audiences, manage data connections, set up destinations, and track your credit consumption activity.
+Use the guides below to learn how to configure your account, source audiences, manage data connections, and track your credit consumption activity.

 ![An account's setup workspace, giving an overview of its current settings.](/help/assets/setup/overview.png){zoomable="yes"}